 The event “Barcelona and Juventus” occurs with probability equal to the area of overlap between the two events:

 How is this probability actually calculated?
-In a previous post, I gave a detailed explanation for the answer to this question.
-So, I’m going to skip the steps here, but you can find them under the section called Joint probabilities and joint sample spaces.
+In a previous post, I gave a detailed explanation for the answer to this question, so, I’m going to get straight to the punch line:

 The term P(Event-2 | Event-1) is the conditional probability of Event-2, given Event-1.

 With this definition, the probability of Juventus and Barcelona becoming champions can be expressed as:

 - P(Juventus and Barcelona) = P(Juventus) * P(Barcelona | Juventus)

 And also with the equivalent expression:

 - P(Juventus and Barcelona) = P(Barcelona) * P(Juventus | Barcelona)

 The last type of probability to explain is P(Event-1 or Event-2), if the two events overlap: